For domestic students, December 15 is the priority deadline with the possibility of additional applications being reviewed up to April 1.

 All materials in the application packet (letters of recommendation, statement of purpose, transcripts and GRE scores) are considered in admission decisions.
 Simply meeting the minimum GPA or GRE criteria does not guarantee admission.

 Students may have to complete required leveling courses if they do not have adequate background in the degree they are pursuing.
-There are typically few exceptions to who can exempt the leveling courses.
 Please be aware that these leveling courses will likely extend how long it takes to complete the program.

 Conditional admittance requires that the student maintain at least a “B” average in the first 12 hours attempted in graduate school.
 Conditional students must submit a course adjustment form (available from the director of graduate studies) requesting that their status be changed after those 12 hours have been completed satisfactorily.
 Students cannot embark on the next stage of the M.A. program -- the thesis option or the comprehensive exam option -- until they are granted unconditional status.
 This is normally conferred (1) if the student has completed all undergraduate deficiencies noted at the time conditional status was granted, (2) if the student has fulfilled all graduate degree prerequisites, (3) if the student has terminated all incompletes on her/his graduate record, and (4) if the student has maintained a minimum (3.0) GPA in the graduate program.